Forex Education

 2. Risk Diversification:

-Financial intermediaries are experts considering their investment in multiple loans at the same time.
+Financial intermediaries are experts considering their investment in multiple loans simultaneously.
 The money that the depositors put into the bank can be deployed across a vast portion of the borrowers.
 Pooled funds diversify associated risk as they are put into many different instruments.
 Popular financial intermediaries such as mutual funds or commercial banks usually have risk management experts who are very resourceful.
-The risk management team looks after the risk and return ratio of alternative investments and suggests necessary actions.
+The risk management team looks after alternative investments’ risk and return ratios and suggests necessary actions.
 This is why banks can guarantee a safe deposit and always return the depositor’s money even when it has to go through a loss.

 Although these factors are considered the advantages of indirect financing, these can turn into disadvantages.
-There are several high-scale costs, such as brokerage commission.
-These costs can be reduced on a per-unit scale but only at a certain point.
+There are several high-scale costs, such as brokerage commissions.
+These costs can be reduced per unit but only at a certain point.
 After that, the fixed costs will be active again.
 The most significant disadvantage of indirect financing is the spread offered by the intermediaries.

 All You Need to Know About Financial Intermediaries